Getting Started¶

 cloudflare-utils --api-token <API Token Here>

-You can pass your API email and key with environment variables of CLOUDFLARE_API_EMAIL
+You can pass your API email and key with environment variables of CLOUDFLARE_API_EMAIL and CLOUDFLARE_API_KEY

 Global Flags¶